A Family's Perspective

 Conversations with children about racism and injustice can be very challenging.
 Here you will find developmentally appropriate strategies, depending on your children's age, for engaging in a healthy dialogue about diversity, equity & inclusion.

-- Resilience: Uplifting Youth Through Healthy Communication About Race
+- Resilience: Uplifting Youth Through Healthy Communication About Race by American Psychological Association

-- Resources for Talking about Race, Racism and Racial Violence with Kids
+- Resources for Talking about Race, Racism and Racial Violence with Kids by Center for Racial Justice in Education

-Read books and articles together as a family to support conversations on race, racism, and resistance.
+READ BOOKS AND ARTICLES TOGETHER as a family to support conversations on race, racism, and resistance

 Raising Race Conscious Children: a resource for talking about race with young children